isomerpages/pmo-nccs/media/press-releases/_posts/2025-06-19-post-Building Confidence in Carbon Markets.md

 <p>(b) requiring companies to disclose the role of carbon credits in their
 decarbonisation strategy, as part of climate reporting requirements aligned to the International Sustainability Standards Board;</p>
-<p>(c) supporting access to high-quality Article 6 carbon credits through
+<p>(c) supporting supply of high-quality Article 6 carbon credits through
 the Carbon Project Development Grant<sup>2</sup>;</p>
 <p>(d) building a vibrant carbon services and trading ecosystem in Singapore,
 comprising project developers, traders, advisory firms, and monitoring,